cmu-sei/crucible/docs/blueprint/index.md

 - **[Editor](#glossary):** Can view and edit the MSEL.
 - **[Approver](#glossary):** Can view and edit the MSEL, but will have the added feature of approving a MSEL.
 - **[Move Editor](#glossary):** Can edit moves on the MSEL, as well as increment them during an exercise.
-- **[Owner](#glossary):** Owner of the MSEL, can view and edit the MSEL.
+- **[Owner](#glossary):** Owner of the MSEL, can view and edit the MSEL, as well as perform all of the functionalities that the MSEL provides (e.g.: Add Teams, Add Integrations, Events, etc).
 - **[Facilitator](#glossary):** Manages the exercise, can advance moves, execute events, and check events as completed.
 - **[Viewer](#glossary):** Can view the MSEL, but can't do any edits to it.
 - **[Gallery Observer](#glossary):** When Gallery integration is enabled, this role will allow a user to observe other team's progress on the Gallery application during an exercise.
 - **[CITE Observer](#glossary):** When CITE integration is enabled, this role will allow a user to observe other team's progress on the CITE application during an exercise.

-#### Data Fields Tab
+#### Data Fields

 On this tab, users will be able to add data fields that are going to be used on the MSEL.
-These data fields can be compared to the column fields used on Excel spreadsheets.
+These [data fields](#glossary) can be compared to the column fields used on Excel spreadsheets.

 ![Blueprint Data Fields Tab OE](../assets/img/blueprintDataFields-v3.png)